Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ## 3. CryptoCommodity as Currency
 ---

 In this section we will discuss the requirements that enable CryptoCommodity to fulfill its main functions, namely to serve as a medium of exchange, as a store of wealth, and unit of  account.
+That is to increase its demand.

 ### 3.2.
 Quality of Money